-- 1. Parking Lot - Students are only allowed to enter the parking lot during the school day with permission from the office; the administration advises students to bring in their money, lunches, books, and projects.
+1. Parking Lot

+- Students are only allowed to enter the parking lot during the school day with permission from the office; the administration advises students to bring in their money, lunches, books, and projects.
 Students are not to use their cars as lockers, and students who habitually ask to go to the parking lot will be denied.
 Students may not take other students with them to the parking lot. - Students are not allowed to leave campus in a vehicle during the school day unless an administrator and a parent/legal guardian grant permission in special circumstances. - Illegal drugs, unauthorized medications, alcohol, and weapons, whether in sight, discovered, or confiscated as the result of a search by school or law enforcement officials, will result in immediate recommendation for expulsion of the student.
-All items in vehicles driven onto the Greenville Technical College campus are the responsibility of the driver. - 2.
-Upper levels of theBuilding 120
+All items in vehicles driven onto the Greenville Technical College campus are the responsibility of the driver.

+2. Building 120

-- Students who have a class or an appointment on the second or third floors of Building 120 are permitted to go to their designated location; otherwise, GTCHS students should only be on the first floor of the building. - 3.
-Greenville Technical College Campus - Students are only permitted to be in other campus buildings when scheduled to attend a class or to meet with an instructor during designated office hours. - GTCHS students are permitted use of the library; however, they should not go there without permission during GTCHS operating hours if they are assigned to be on the GTCHS campus. - 4.
-GTC Student Center - Juniors and seniors in good standing (no discipline issues) may eat in the Student Center during their lunch period. - Juniors and seniors in good standing (no discipline issues) may visit the GTC Student Success Center to purchase items from the Starbucks Bistro.
+- Students are only permitted in classrooms where a GTCHS class, club meeting, or other school sponsored event is being held. - Students may not enter any area that is marked "Students Not Permitted" signage. - 3.
+Greenville Technical College Campus - Students are only permitted to be in other campus buildings when scheduled to attend a class or to meet with an instructor during designated office hours. - GTCHS students are permitted use of the library; however, they should not go there without permission during GTCHS operating hours if they are assigned to be on the GTCHS campus.

+4. GTC Student Center

+- Juniors and seniors in good standing (no discipline issues) may eat in the Student Center during their lunch period. - Juniors and seniors in good standing (no discipline issues) may visit the GTC Student Success Center to purchase items from the Starbucks Bistro.
 They should bring purchased items back to the GTCHS main campus and not "hang out" at the bistro.